monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-2.md

 ## Task 7 - Conclusions
 This room was quite-heavy and covered quite a range og the fundamentals in getting familiar with Linux.
 This room taught me:
 - How to connect to a Linux machine remotely using SSH
-- Advancing use of commands by providing flags and switches
+- How to use commands more effectively with flags and switches
 - Introduction to the file permissions and switching users
 - Important root directories that contains important system files